Continuum Finance Reaches Self Reported Market Capitalization of $122.75 Million (CTN)

-Continuum Finance (CTN) traded up 11.3% against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on February 22nd.
-One Continuum Finance token can currently be purchased for approximately $0.0539 or 0.00000223 BTC on major cryptocurrency exchanges.
-Continuum Finance has a market capitalization of $122.75 million and approximately $9,036.53 worth of Continuum Finance was traded on exchanges in the last day.
-Over the last seven days, Continuum Finance has traded up 23.5% against the U.S. dollar.
+Continuum Finance (CTN) traded 1% higher against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on February 23rd.
+Continuum Finance has a total market cap of $122.75 million and approximately $3,867.58 worth of Continuum Finance was traded on exchanges in the last 24 hours.
+One Continuum Finance token can now be purchased for about $0.0544 or 0.00000228 BTC on major cryptocurrency exchanges.
+Over the last seven days, Continuum Finance has traded 24.9% higher against the dollar.

 About Continuum Finance